Alexander Roedlach, SVD, Ph.D.

 Office: Creighton Hall 439

 Barbara is currently working on researching the role of community gardens in providing public space to expand the discourse on nutritional, locally grown foods.
 She coordinates two community gardens, one in a small rural community in Iowa and the other in an urban neighborhood in Omaha.
 She engages students in qualitative research of urban renewal agriculture in the Omaha area and its contributions to healthier lifestyles.
+Click on her name to be directed to her faculty homepage with her CV.

 Laura Heinemann, Ph.D., M.S.W.